Snuggle into bed a little earlier than usual this week, because some Canadians will be losing an hour of sleep.

 In Saskatchewan, the province is on central time all year round, and in BC, certain local areas in the North and Kootenays remain on mountain time as they have done for decades.

-Portions of Ontario and Quebec, as well as all of Yukon, do not observe DST.
+Portions of Ontario and Quebec and all of the Yukon do not observe DST.

 Canada began using Daylight Saving Time in 1908.